 Here are pre-registration requirements that you need to comply with to register your company in Singapore:

-- Company Name – The name of your company must be approved by ACRA before proceeding with the registration of the company.
+- ACRA must approve company Name – The name of your company before proceeding with the registration.

-- Director – Your company must have at least one director who is a local resident of Singapore (can be a Singapore citizen, Singapore permanent resident, or an EntrePass holder).
+- Director – Your company must have at least one director who is a Singapore resident (can be a Singapore citizen, Singapore permanent resident, or an EntrePass holder).
 Corporate directors are not permitted.

 - Shareholders – Your company must have at least 1 shareholder and a maximum of 50 shareholders.
 They can be both individuals and corporate entities.
 100% foreign shareholding is allowed.

 - Share Capital – The minimum paid-up capital to register a company is S$1.
 You may increase the paid-up capital of your company any time after registration.

 - Company Secretary – You must appoint a qualified company secretary within 6 months of incorporation.
 The company secretary has to be a natural person and a Singapore resident.

 - Registered Office Address – You’re required to have a local registered address where all the communication will be sent and records will be kept.
 This address cannot be a PO box.